ValanticDMC/vDMC_datamigration_library/README.md

 ## Documentation

-The docstring documentation is generated into the "html" folder via pdoc.
+The docstring documentation is generated into the "docs" folder via pdoc.

 ---